-- (1) A written request of analysis for each test the laboratory is being requested to conduct; and - (2) Notification of whether the batch is being re-sampled because of a failed test and the failed test results. - (C) Testing Requirements for Usable Marijuana - (1) A cultivation facility or dispensary must test every batch of usable marijuana, intended for use by a qualified patient, prior to selling or transferring the usable marijuana for the following: - (a) Pesticides in accordance with § XIII. - (b) Water activity and moisture content in accordance with § XV. - (c) THC and CBD concentration in accordance with § XVI. - (d) Heavy Metals in accordance with § XVII. - (e) Terpenes - (2) A cultivation facility or dispensary must test every batch of usable marijuana intended for use by a cultivation facility or dispensary for water activity and moisture content in accordance with § XV, unless the cultivation facility or dispensary uses a method of processing that results in effective sterilization. - (3) A cultivation facility or dispensary must test a harvest lot of marijuana or usable marijuana for microbiological contaminants in accordance with § XII, or upon written request by the Department or Division. - (4) In lieu of ordering and arranging for the sampling and testing required in this rule, a cultivation facility may transport batches of usable marijuana to a dispensary and the dispensary may order and arrange for the sampling and testing of the batches, in accordance with these rules.
+- (1)(2) A cultivation facility, processors, or dispensary must test every batch of usable marijuana, intended for use by a qualified patient, prior to selling or transferring the usable marijuana for the following: - (a) Pesticides in accordance with § XIII; - (b) Water activity and moisture content in accordance with § XV; - (c) THC and CBD concentration in accordance with § XVI; and,- - (d) Heavy Metals in accordance with § XVII. - (2)(3) A cultivation facility, processors, or dispensary must test every batch of usable marijuana intended for use by a cultivation facility, processor, or dispensary for water activity and moisture content in accordance with § XV, unless the cultivation facility, processor, or dispensary uses a method of processing that results in effective sterilization. - (3)(4) A cultivation facility, processors, or dispensary must test a harvest lot of marijuana or usable marijuana for microbiological contaminants in accordance with § XII, or upon written request by the Department or Division. - (4)(5) In lieu of ordering and arranging for the sampling and testing required in this rule, a cultivation facility may transport batches of usable marijuana to a processors or dispensary and the processors or dispensary may order and arrange for the sampling and testing of the batches, in accordance with these rules.

 SECTION VII.
-TESTING REQUIREMENTS FOR CONCENTRATES2-AND EXTRACTS, AND EDIBLES
+TESTING REQUIREMENTS FOR CONCENTRATES, AND EXTRACTS, AND CANNABINOID PRODUCTS

-(A) A cultivation facility or dispensary must test every process lot of cannabinoid concentrate, or extract or edible for use by a qualified patient prior to selling or transferring the cannabinoid concentrate, or extract or edible for the following:
+- (A) A cultivation facility, processors, or dispensary must test every process lot of cannabinoid concentrate, or extract, or edible, or cannabinoid product for use by a qualified patient prior to selling or transferring the cannabinoid concentrate, or extract, or edible, or cannabinoid product for the following: - (1) Pesticides in accordance with § XIII; - (2) Solvents in accordance with § XIV; - (3) THC and CBD concentration in accordance with § XVI; and,- - (4) Heavy Metals in accordance with § XVII.

-- (a) Pesticides in accordance with § XIII. - (b) Solvents in accordance with § XIV. - (c) THC and CBD concentration in accordance with § XVI. - (d) Heavy Metals in accordance with § XVII - (e) Terpenes - (d)(f) Any additional ingredients used to make a final product - (B) A cultivation facility or dispensary is exempt from testing for solvents under this rule if the cultivation facility or dispensary: - (1) Did not use any solvent listed in Appendix B, Table 2; and - (2) Only used a mechanical extraction process to separate cannabinoids from the marijuana; or - (3) Used only water, animal fat or vegetable oil as a solvent to separate the cannabinoids from the marijuana. - (C) A cultivation facility or dispensary must test a process lot of a cannabinoid concentrate or extract for microbiological contaminants in accordance with § XII, or upon written request by the Department or the Commission. - (D) Edibles must meet the following additional requirements: - (a) Produced and sold with a standardized concentration of cannabinoids not to exceed ten (10) milligrams tetrahydrocannabinol (THC) per package with an allowable variance of ±10% when testing. - (b) Homogenized to ensure uniform disbursement of cannabinoids throughout the product.
+- (B) A cultivation facility, processor, or dispensary is exempt from testing for solvents under this rule if the cultivation facility or dispensary: - (1) Did not use any solvent listed in Appendix B, Table 2; and - (2) Only used a mechanical extraction process to separate cannabinoids from the marijuana; or - (3) Used only water, animal fat, or vegetable oil as a solvent to separate the cannabinoids from the marijuana. - (C) A cultivation facility, processor or dispensary must test a process lot of a cannabinoid concentrate, or extract, edible, or cannabinoid product for microbiological contaminants in accordance with § XII, or upon written request by the Department, the Division, or the Commission. - (1) For the purposes of this Section, the intent of the Rules is to require that each batch of cannabinoid concentrate, extract, edible, or cannabinoid product is tested at least once prior to selling or transferring the cannabinoid concentrate, extract, edible, or cannabinoid product to a qualified patient.
+The dispensary shall not sell or dispense any cannabinoid concentrate, extract, edible, or cannabinoid product to a qualified patient or qualified caregiver without documenting the batch from which the product was obtained has been tested by either the cultivation facility, processor, or dispensary. - (2) In lieu of ordering and arranging for the sampling and testing required in this rule, a cultivation facility may transport batches of cannabinoid concentrate, extract, edible, or cannabinoid product to a processor or dispensary and the processor, or dispensary may order and arrange for the sampling and testing of the batches, in accordance with these rules. - (D) Edibles must meet the following additional requirements: - (1) Produced and sold with a standardized concentration of cannabinoids not to exceed ten (10) milligrams tetrahydrocannabinol (THC) per portion. - (2) Homogenized to ensure uniform disbursement of cannabinoids throughout the product.